 Q: What is a private water supply?

-A private water supply is any water supply which is not provided by a water company.
+A private water supply is any drinking water supply which is not provided by a water company.
 The source of the supply may be a spring, well, borehole or surface water (streams, lakes, etc.).
 A supply may serve a single dwelling, several properties or commercial or public premises.

 Q: Where can I find information about private water supplies?